Why 2 World Trade Center is not Built as of September 2025

 Vision Gone Too Far and Executed Too Poorly

-The vision for the new World Trade Center site has gone too far and executed too poorly.
+The vision for the new World Trade Center site has gone too far and been executed too poorly.
 I do not blame Daniel Libeskind’s master plan, either.
 If you scroll back up to his master plan, you will see that he didn’t even call for a site with at least four 900+ feet supertall skyscrapers, only one.

 The original WTC site only had two, the Twin Towers, out of six buildings.
 Libeskind wanted at least four towers to help replenish the office space lost in the attacks.
 Still, for obvious reasons, only one had to be a supertall skyscraper that would define the skyline.

-The final outcome took forever to solidify because everyone involved in pushing Libeskind to the side (intentionally and unintentionally) just had to get their way somehow.
 Worst of all, amid all the (unnecessary, in most cases) debating, people were only bothered to consider costs after a final design plan was agreed upon, and it was time to start construction and determine who was paying for what.

 It’s just an embarrassing mess, to be honest.